Drafting Patterns for Skirts and Dresses

 The sheath is so easy do draft - it's really just your basic dress block! - but I've added a high waist and color contrast for interest.

-But you can also make it in a simple, solid color for your go-to dress - one you can accessorize in so many ways for so many looks!
+You can also make it in a simple, solid color for your go-to dress - one you can accessorize in so many ways for so many looks!

 A pleated skirt is classic, and can be done in a variety of ways, too.